 Reaction online seems to be mixed so far.
 We’ll have to see how it all plays out, but one thing’s for sure: demand for Comic-Con badges continues to be crazy, and that shouldn’t change no matter how they’re sold.

-Topics: Comic-Con International
+Tags: Comic-Con International